marcellacarone/m3c1-nano/README.md

 - Keep the default options;
 - Check **“Add to PATH”** so you can use Node from the terminal.

-After installation, verify it by running:
+After installation, you can verify it by running:

 ```bash
 node -v